 Cusco - Crupata - Salineras – Pispitayoc (Biking and Rafting)

 - Pick up from your hotel at 7:00 am and drive Cruzpata, where you’ll start descending on a mountain bike to the town of Maras, visit Salineras, and reach the Sacred Valley.
 The van will take you to the village of Santa Maria for the White water river rafting.
 Spend the night is a local hotel.

-Pispitayoc - Cocalmayo Hot Spring – Santa Teresa
+Pispitayoc - Hotsprings – Santa Teresa - Lucmabamba (Jungle Domes)

 - Wake up early with a cup of fresh homemade coffee in the middle of the Peruvian jungle and prepare for the 7-hour hike along the lost Inca trails to Santa Teresa.
 On the way, you’ll stop at the hot springs of Cocalmayo.
 Spend the night is a local hotel

-Santa Teresa - Lucamabamba - Llaqtapata Ruins – Hydroelectric - Aguas Calientes
+Santa Teresa - Lucmabamba - Llaqtapata Ruins – Hydroelectric - Aguas Calientes

 - After Breakfast, you’ll take a van to transfer you to Lucmabamba and start the 3-hour hike to Hydroelectric, along the way you’ll hike an Inca Trail, visit Llaqtapata to catch the first glimpse of Machu Picchu.
 Spent the night in a 3-star hotel in Aguas Calientes.